 Note: We updated this article in March of 2022 to reflect the latest data.
 First, let’s look at the good news.
 In 2020, 648,121 disabled people got approved for Social Security disability benefits.
 Imagine how relieved they felt when they heard they’d would soon start collecting those checks!

 Now, let’s take a moment to review the not-so-great news.
-More than two million people (disabled or not) applied for SSD benefits in 2018.
-That means over 1.3 million received denial letters from the Social Security Administration.
+More than 1.8 million people (disabled or not) applied for SSD benefits in 2020.
+That means almost 1.2 million received denial letters from the Social Security Administration.
 Just 35% of that year’s applicants met the guidelines for Social Security disability.
 The SSA approves about 1 in every 5 first-time claimants for benefits, and nearly all applied through a disability lawyer.

 If you’re too disabled to keep working full-time, you want to make sure you understand the SSA’s guidelines.
 Doing so can greatly improve your claim’s chances for approval.